Associate Professor Carl Crossin OAM

 Carl has had extensive experience as a choral conductor and clinician throughout Australia and has been the conductor of a wide variety of choirs in Adelaide over the past 35 years, including the Elder Conservatorium Chorale, Adelaide Voices, Bella Voce, Voiceworks, the Adelaide Symphony Chorus, the Adelaide Festival Chorus, Brighton School Concert Choir, both Flinders and Adelaide University Choral Societies and Graduate Singers.

-As a composer and arranger Carl has written mostly for voices and many of his choral arrangements have found their way into the repertoire of a wide variety of local, interstate and overseas choirs.
+As a composer and arranger Carl has written mostly for voices and many of his choral arrangements and compositions have found their way into the repertoire of a wide variety of local, interstate and overseas choirs.

 In 2007, Carl was awarded the Medal of the Order of Australia (OAM) for his services to music.